-From 17 April 2018, when a trigger event occurs for a licence, the new local content obligations for regional commercial television licensees will:
+When a trigger event occurs for a licence, the local content broadcast obligations for regional commercial television licensees change as follows:

-- require licensees in regional ‘non-aggregated’ commercial television broadcasting licence areas (not currently covered by local content requirements) to provide 600 points of material of local significance over a six-week period.
+- Licensees in regional ‘non-aggregated’ commercial television broadcasting licence areas are required to provide a quota of 600 points of material of local significance over a six-week period.

-- require licensees to submit two annual compliance reports (the interim and final compliance report).
+All trigger event-affected licensees also must submit two annual compliance reports (the interim and final compliance report).

 The interim compliance report will need to record weekly details of quota points commencing 6 months after the trigger event occurs.
 The reporting period will be for 12 months.